Tatsuya-Kikuzuki/Automated-RCA-Using-Causal-KGs-and-a-LLM/README.md

 - python packages listed in `Code/OSS.csv`

 # Publication
-- Tatsuya Kikuzuki, Akihiro Wada, Yoshihiro Okawa, and Masatoshi Ogawa, "Automated Root Cause Analysis Using Causal Knowledge Graphs and a Large Language Model," submitted for publication.
+- Tatsuya Kikuzuki, Akihiro Wada, Yoshihiro Okawa, and Masatoshi Ogawa, "Root Cause Analysis for Wireless Networks Using Causal Knowledge Graphs and an LLM," submitted for publication.

 # Contacts
 - Tatsuya Kikuzuki: kikuzuki{at}fujitsu.com